/ EN

 brings a peaceful moment to visitors.

-stone structures that tell of a long history,
+associated with Fumai-ko and stone structures that tell the story of its long history,

 garden

-The garden viewed from the Shoin is said to have been restored by Lord Harusato, reflecting the simplicity favored by tea masters.
+The garden viewed from the study is said to have been restored by Fumai-ko and possesses a simple charm favored by tea masters.
+A

 Lotus Pond

-This pond is said to have been a place where the great turtle of the sixth lord came to drink.
+This pond is said to be where the sixth lord of the domain, Ogame, came to drink water.

-The still water reflects different expressions with each season, gently soothing visitors.
+The tranquil surface of the water reflects different scenes with each season, bringing peace to visitors.

 Hydrangea